inpsyde/composer-asset-compiler/README.md

 So the entire workflow can be summarized like this:

 1. Composer is used to pull dependencies from their repositories
-2. After Composer finishes its work, it loops all the installed packages to find those that needs to be built
+2. After Composer finishes its work, this plugin loops all the installed packages to find those that needs to be "built"
 3. For each package found, it moves the current directory to the root of the package and:
     1. installs the dependencies via either _npm_ or *Yarn*
     2. uses either _npm_ or *Yarn* to execute one or more "scripts" defined in `package.json`.